Baldwin County

 District-Level NCES Analysis

 Baldwin County operates 42 public schools serving 31,517 students, placing it in the mid-size range in Alabama.
-The school portfolio breaks down into 23 other, 8 high, 7 middle, 4 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 31,653 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Baldwin County County.
+The school portfolio breaks down into 23 combined, 8 high, 7 middle, 4 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Baldwin County.

-Academic infrastructure includes 8 of 42 schools offering Advanced Placement (89 AP courses district-wide), a 399.8:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 20.5% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 8 of 42 schools offering Advanced Placement (89 AP courses district-wide), a 399.8:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 20.5% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 66.2% White, 14.0% Hispanic or Latino, 10.7% African American across the district's schools.
+Its most demographically mixed campus is Florence B Mathis Elementary, with a diversity index of 70.9/100.

 Baldwin County school enrollment varies 11× across entities